seanmcelroy/figment/README.md

 ```
 (restaurant)> new restaurant "Riveras Mexican Cafe"
-DONE: Riveras Mexican Cafe, a type of restaurant, created.
+Done: Riveras Mexican Cafe, a type of restaurant, created.

 (Riveras Mexican Cafe)> restaurants
 Golden Corral
 Riveras Mexican Cafe
 ```

-As an aside, the same functionality is available in the non-interactive mode with the command:
+As an aside, the same functionality is available in the non-interactive mode (that is, by quitting the interactive mode and running jot as a command line with arguments) with the command:

 ```
 $ jot schema restaurant members